-“Still’d rather be nowhere on the surface than sunk on the bottom of somewhere—in this case that ‘somewhere’ being a fucking rarely-charted and never-visited undersea mountain.”
+“Still, I’d rather be nowhere on the surface than sunk on the bottom of somewhere—in this case that ‘somewhere’ being a fucking rarely-charted and never-visited undersea mountain.”

-“We are in a situation where we need to overcome a whole series of challenges, each in their particular order.
+“We are in a situation where we need to overcome a whole series of challenges, each in order.
 I am just trying to get ahead of the problem.”

-“OK Hemi, you do the thinking ahead.
-You let me know if I’m not considering something that impacts our future survivability.
+“OK, Hemi, you do the thinking ahead.
+You let me know if I’m not considering something that impacts our future survival.
 Otherwise, I need to focus on surviving our situation right now.
 And that currently means getting some of this foul black water out of my boat.
 Right?”

 Hemi nodded.

 “OK.
-Back to the cargo hold I go then.”
+Back to the cargo hold I go, then.”

 In the cargo hold, Bastian and Gregory were laying out the heavy cloth-covered hoses down the center of the space and hooking them up to portable electric bilge pumps the size of small refrigerators.
-Multiple black hoses and thick electrical cables snaked across the floor grating making navigating the space treacherous.
+Multiple black hoses and thick electrical cables snaked across the floor grating, making navigating the space treacherous.

-Owen had his own electric pump—a smaller one that pumped air—down at the edge of the black lake, and he was feeding an air hose to Chips who was wearing a diving mask connected to the hose.
+Owen had his own electric pump—a smaller one that pumped air—down at the edge of the black lake, and he was feeding an air hose to Chips, who was wearing a diving mask connected to the hose.
 She was kicking to keep her head above water while holding up a welding stick with one hand.
 The welding stick was connected by its own lines to the welding rig propped next to the pump at the edge of the lake and powered by yet more heavy electrical cables running up the deck of the cargo hold.
 Chocks kept the wheels of the rig from rolling into the water.

 Chips dove down, and there was a quiet moment before a hot blue light lit up the surface of the water from below, wavered for a moment, and then died away.
 This repeated a few times before Chips’ head broke back through the surface.
 She ripped off the diving mask.
 “Owen!
 I need another fuckin’ piece of steel plate, and—fuck it—another brace too.”

-“Alright!” called the kid from the shore where the water lapped at the toes of his boots.
+“Alright!” called the kid from the shore, where the water lapped at the toes of his boots.
 Owen was wearing the same greasy-slick rubber waders Chips had had on earlier.
 He selected some metal bits from a pile of scraps on the grating next to the welding rig and waded into the cloying bilge to hand them to Chips.

 Every sound in the cargo hold traversed from one exposed steel inner side of the pressure hull to the other, so everything was heard three times.
 That was normal, and Captain Percy was used to it.
 But the mass of water filling one end of the cargo hold changed the sound of the space.
-It ate at her instinctive sense that her boat was far from being healthy.
+It ate at her instinctive sense that her boat was far from healthy.
 It was hard to pin down precisely how it changed.
 It sounded like a room dominated by an athletic swimming pool.
 It was a quality of sound that should never be heard on a submarine.

 She sipped her coffee and watched Chips dive again with the steel plates in one hand.
 More blue light from under the water.
-Percy had an idea to go and track down a meter stick and prop it in the water, so they could all see when the water started to lower.
-But then thought better of it, considering the strong possibility of the water quickly rising over the top of the stick.
+Percy had the idea to track down a meter stick and prop it in the water, so they could all see when the water started to lower.
+But then she thought better of it, considering the strong possibility of the water quickly rising over the top of the stick.